makersacademy/learn_coding_workshops/git_started_with_git/instructions.md

 7. List all your files again, what has changed?
 8. Change directory into either of your new ones by providing the path to that directory
 9. List the files, what's inside?
 10. Change directory by going one level out from where you currently are, back to where you started.
+If you list your files here, you should be able to see the 2 repositories you made, the main.rb file and the txt file you created.

 ---